psijkof/ModernBusiness.OrchardCore/README.md

 # ModernBusiness.OrchardCore
-Theme for Orchard Core based
+Theme for Orchard Core based on the Modern Business theme of Start Bootstrap